Complete guide to visiting Mangku Sakti Waterfall, an epic waterfall in the East Lombok Regency.

 Mangku Sakti Parking Area

 It seems as though this Lombok waterfall attraction has been completely abandoned.
 The ticketing huts and stalls are in ruins, with waterfall signage ripped and torn.
-It's a sad relic from an obviously once bustling tourist attraction.
+It's a sad relic from a once bustling tourist attraction.

 However, with tourism back on the rise on the incredible island of Lombok, I'm sure that Mangku Sakti will regain its popularity.
 For now, it's a secret off-the-beaten-path waterfall for the truly adventurous travelers to find.

 Hiking the Mangku Sakti Waterfall Trail

 The path down to Mangku Sakti is overgrown but still visible.
-After walking for 5 minutes, you'll reach a section which has been impacted by a landslide.
+After walking for 5 minutes, you'll reach a section that has been impacted by a landslide.
 It's a pretty sketchy crossing, but we managed to make it across by holding onto the thick vines.

 After another 10 minutes, you'll hear the roaring power of Mangku Sakti and the rapids.
 Climb the rock to your left, following the sound of the waterfall until you get your first glimpse of Mangku Sakti Waterfall in the distance.